BurntSushi/goim/README.md

 Namely, I am not using data mining, robots, screen scraping or any other mechanism to get IMDb data other than the aforementioned "alternative interfaces" plain text data dump.
-To the best of my knowledge, I am not using any faming techniques to enclose IMDb trademarks, logos or other proprietary information.
+To the best of my knowledge, I am not using any framing techniques to enclose IMDb trademarks, logos or other proprietary information.
 I do not link to IMDb in any part of Goim, sans this README.
 I am not using any IMDb software (not that it actually works), so the terms at the bottom don't apply.